daien/daien.github.io/_posts/2024-12-22-Eliza-Bonini-AI-turtles.md

 ![Deliberative Alignment](/images/deliberative-alignment.jpg "Deliberative Alignment from https://openai.com/index/deliberative-alignment/")

 What happens if the CoTs correspond to abstract and complex reasoning that is effective but hard for us to understand (Bonini's paradox)?
 What if o3 (or o4, o5...) finds a new way to build nuclear fusion reactors with CoTs beyond our current understanding of physics?
 We can't just rely on ELIZA Bonini's vibes and high-level explanations to dumb things down to our level.
-We can't also "just build it and see" (that approach does not scale well with risk).
+We can't also "just build it and see" (that approach does not scale well with risk, cf. the previous industrial revolution and climate change).

 This shows the core of the issue: **the ratio of tester-to-trainer abilities must grow superlinearly** due to the current "Field of Dreams" approach to testing ("just build it, testers will come") and the fundamental asymmetry of the costs: failing to build a better system is ok, failing to gate a catastrophically bad release is not.
 Testers must anticipate and move to where the puck is going, not where it stands.